Nhangu language: Phonology and alphabet

 Yan-nhaŋu phonology is typical of Yolŋu languages, Pama–Nyungan languages, and Australian languages in general.
 There are six places of articulation with a stop and a nasal in each, as well as laterals, glides, and a trill.
-There is also a glottal phoneme, ', and a three vowel system common in Australian languages.
+There is also a glottal phoneme and a three vowel system common in Australian languages.

 Consonants

 Yan-nhaŋu is written with six voiceless and six voiced stops.
-However, these are not contrastive.
-If a stop occurs word-initially it is written voiced, while word-final stops are written voiceless.
+If a stop occurs word-initially it is written voiced, while word-final stops are written as voiceless.
+The two series contrast word medially, however (intervocalically and after laterals and nasals).
 Yan-nhaŋu does not contain any fricatives, which is common for Australian languages.
 Lamino-dental consonants do not occur at the end of a word, but are in general more common than their alveolar counterparts.
 All consonants are represented in the table below.

 Vowels

 Yan-nhaŋu follows the typical three vowel system of Australian languages, with three short vowels, each with a long counterpart.
 Long vowels can only occur in the first syllable of a word.
 Stress is always given to the first syllable of a word, regardless of vowel length.